DrewCam/drewcam.github.io/docs/blog/posts/SC200-my-experience.md

 While studying for SC-200, don't forget to complete the MS Applied Skill [Configure SIEM security operations using Microsoft Sentinel - Applied Skills](https://learn.microsoft.com/en-us/credentials/applied-skills/configure-siem-security-operations-using-microsoft-sentinel/).
 This will enhance your practical skills in deploying and managing Sentinel, a critical part of the SC-200 exam.

+Check out [AzureVlog - Microsoft Sentinel Setup and Configuration (youtube.com)](https://www.youtube.com/watch?v=PHttrOBZxfA) to learn how to setup and configure Sentinel.

 ### Microsoft Applied Skills

 Microsoft describes Applied Skills as targeted validation for real-world scenarios.
 These skills help you:
 - Focus on specific, critical business problems.
 - Earn credentials through hands-on, scenario-based assessments.
 - Elevate your professional profile with verified Microsoft credentials.